mattborja/sig3/README.md

-# Identity Assertion Registry
+# Identity Registry for Critical Infrastructure Security

 ## Purpose

-To provide a centralized source for the collection of evidences in accordance with NIST SP 800-63A identity proofing requirements.
-By inviting collaboration among security-focused peers, this project aims to establish an open, scalable, and accessible approach to verifying identities tied to cryptographic keys, providing a high degree of assurance for software signing and other critical applications, without the barriers of traditional identity verification services.
+This project establishes a robust, independent registry for verifying identity proofs and assertions, aligned with NIST Special Publication 800-63A standards.
+Designed to support critical infrastructure protection, the registry ensures the integrity of vendors, enhances supply chain security, and facilitates the secure exchange of identity credentials.
+By providing a reliable mechanism for identity validation, this initiative contributes to national security efforts, safeguarding vital systems from unauthorized access and potential threats.

 ## Schema